rogerjdeangelis/utl_interactive_checkbox_input_using_python_tkinter_to_subset_sas_dataset/README.md

     If you click on the Female checkbox then SAS will print the female students in table sashelp.class.

+    Tkinter returns a SAS macro variable &sex selected using the interactive checkbox

     HAVE sashelp.class dataset
     ==========================